amyheather/amyheather/README.md

 <img align="right" src="https://raw.githubusercontent.com/amyheather/amyheather/refs/heads/main/images/beewell_kailo_colour_logo.png" alt="Kailo #BeeWell" height="200">

-I worked on Kailo from October 2022 to April 2024.
+I worked on Kailo from **October 2022 to April 2024**.
 My role was related to set-up and delivery of the #BeeWell survey, and the creation of dashboards to share results with schools and other stakeholders. #BeeWell was a school-based wellbeing survey being completed by secondary school pupils in Northern Devon in the academic year 2023-24.
 There were two versions of the survey - a standard survey being delivered at seven mainstream schools, and a symbol version being delivered at two non-mainstream schools.
 [This video](https://youtu.be/vt5fpE0bzSY) below provides a helpful introduction to the survey.
 It was designed to introduce young people to the survey.
 You can find out more about the survey at <https://kailo.community/beewell/>.

 We planned to share results from the survey will be shared using dashboards (with dashboards for school-level and area-level dashboards).
 These are publically available with synthetic data.
 These have been produced using Streamlit.